Biswajitsahoo29/mentalhealthchatbot/README.md

 # mentalhealthchatbot
-This project is an AI-powered chatbot designed to offer mental health support.
+A mental health chatbot designed to provide support and resourses for mental well-being using NLP techniques.This project is developed in google colab and deployed using streamlit for an interactive web interface.